Call or Chat 24/7

 Minnesota drivers are required to carry at a minimum the following insurance:

-• $30,000 for injuries per person / $60,000 per accident
+• Liability insurance: $30,000 for injuries per person / $60,000 per accident and $10,000 property damages.

 Minnesota Laws Governing Personal Injury Cases

-When multiple parties are jointly liable for your injuries, each party is apportioned a share of the fault.
+Joint Liability When multiple parties are jointly liable for your injuries, each party is apportioned a share of the fault.
 Each party whose share of the fault exceeds 50% is liable for the entire award both jointly and severally.
+Comparative Fault Under Minnesota’s comparative fault rule, you can receive compensation if you are partly at fault if your share of the fault does not exceed 50%.
+Your award will be diminished proportionally.

 Minnesota Statute of Limitations

-• Property damage – 6 years from the date of the incident
+• Property damage: 6 years from the date of the incident (Minn.
+Stat. § 541.05).

-• Medical malpractice – generally 4 years from the date of the alleged malpractice
+• Medical malpractice: Generally 4 years from the date of the alleged malpractice.

-• Wrongful death – 3 years
+• Wrongful death: 3 years (Minn.
+Stat. § 573.02).

-• Most other personal injury cases – 6 years
+• Standard personal injury cases: 6 years.

 Our Experience and Case Results